Casper1123/Titanfall-2-Modding-Tutorial/README.md

 ## Crosshairs
 - Go into the mod files.
 - Navigate to the weapon scripts folder.
-- Find the weapon you are looking for. *If it does not exist, like the Laser Core (mp_titancore_lasercannon.txt), then feel free to create it yourself.
-Just paste the crosshair text in the file to make it work, but ensure it's encapsulated in a `WeaponData{ ... }`*
+- Find the weapon you are looking for. *If it does not exist, like the Laser Core (`mp_titancore_lasercannon.txt`), then feel free to create it yourself.
+Just paste the crosshair text in the file to make it work, but ensure it's encapsulated in a `WeaponData{ ... }`.
+An example is given down below of a complete file for just a Crosshair.*
 - Scroll to the bottom to find the crosshair data; see the following Alternator example;
 ```txt
 active_crosshair_count				"1"